XaFF-XaFF/Shellcodev/README.md

 ```
 "string"          Automatically converts string into hex and encodes it with little endian.
                   If string contains nullbytes it's being XORed to avoid shellcode termination.
-                  Stack is build vice versa
+                  Stack is build vice versa.

-.dll.function     Automatically extracts function address from dll.
+.dll.function     [TODO] Automatically extracts function address from dll.
 Address is getting converted
-                  into hex and encoded with little endian
+                  into hex and encoded with little endian.
 ```

+### [TODO] Snippets examples